There’s not just one way to learn or train for professional wrestling

 Pro wrestling was not meant to be a sanitized sport.
 I understand the need for change but ask yourself how mavericks like Terry Funk, Roddy Piper, Bruiser Brody and yes, Ric Flair would’ve grown and thrived in such a clean, sanitized version of professional wrestling…Sports Entertainment is a different animal, but you can’t escape the fact that the foundation and fundamentals are derived from pro wrestling.

-Not everybody bumps the same.
-The fundamentals and basics are the same but you can’t teach ‘style.’
+The fundamentals and basics are the same but you can’t teach ‘style’

 Trying to teach everyone how to take a bump like Harley Race is ridiculous and it stifles creativity.
 Harley was a machine and he took those bumps in a unique way to separate himself from the pack.
 Then you have someone demanding you can “only bump THIS way or it’s wrong!??”